MontiCore/montiarc/README.md

 ### Prerequisites
 - Git (for checking out the project)
-- Gradle 7.4.2 (for building the project)
+- Gradle 7.5.0 (for building the project)
-- Java 11 (recommended) or higher
+- Java 17 (for building and executing the project)

 ### Installation